RAJANAGORI/Nightingale/README.md

 ```
 Note: Use of Postgresql is for msfConsole.

-Please feel free to contribute
+Please feel free to contribute in the tool

+If you want to appreciate my work than you can buy me a coffe :)
 <a href="https://www.buymeacoffee.com/rajanagori"><img src="https://img.buymeacoffee.com/button-api/?text=Buy me a coffee&emoji=🍵&slug=rajanagori&button_colour=5F7FFF&font_colour=ffffff&font_family=Arial&outline_colour=000000&coffee_colour=FFDD00"></a>